algorithmshub/Java/Assignments/Assignment23/README.md

-# Assignment25
+# Assignment23

 A fancy number is a number in the sequence `1, 1, 5, 17, 61, ...`.

-Note that first two fancy numbers are `1` and any fancy number other than the first two is sum of the three times previous one and two times the one before that.
+First two fancy numbers are `1` and any fancy number other than the first two is sum of the three times previous one and two times the one before that.

-See below:
+### Examples

 * `1`
 * `1`